andyeske/How-to-CAD-Onshape/README.md

 **Prerequisites:** Willingness to have fun and think outside the box!

 **Course Files:** Available at the [Session Files](https://github.com/andyeske/How-to-CAD-Onshape/tree/main/Session%20Files) folder as well as at the online [Onshape](https://cad.onshape.com/documents?column=name&nodeId=78317e4aded5141df9d6445c&resourceType=folder&sortOrder=asc) library.

+**Software:** PTC [Onshape](https://www.onshape.com/en/).
+Onshape is a cloud-based software that is available [free of charge](https://www.onshape.com/en/products/free) to students and educators online.

 **Notes:**
 * The third session, on 06/18/24, falls on a Tuesday due to the Juneteenth holiday!